andrei-ng/ublox-rs/README.md

 ==============

-This project aims to build a pure-rust I/O library for ublox GPS devices, specifically using the UBX protocol.
+This project aims to build a pure-rust I/O library for uBlox GPS devices, specifically using the UBX protocol.

-An example of using this library to talk to a device can be seen in the `ublox_cli` subfolder of this project.
+An example of using this library to talk to a device can be seen in the `ublox_cli` sub-folder of this project.

 Constructing Packets
 ====================